Vehicular Energy Network: Feasibility Study

 Fig. \ref{fig:changez} shows the impact of total transferred energy and energy loss by changing $z$ from the nominal setting.
 In five hours, the amounts of energy transferred are in the order of MWh.
 Note that the allowed period has already included the time required for the EVs to move from one place to another.
 The more efficient the wireless energy transfer technology, the more energy can be transferred with smaller energy loss.
+As an extreme case, taking $z$ as one gives no energy loss.
+This can be achieved only when the system is perfect; the energy efficiency is $100\%$.
+It is just a speculative result.
 When $z$ is smaller than 0.83,\footnote{This threshold actually depends on the energy paths chosen for energy transmission.} the amount of energy loss can overshoot the transferred energy.
-Hence $z$ is an important factor when we design VEN.
+Hence $z$ is an important factor when VEN is designed.
 However, if there is no VEN or other similar energy transmission architecture available, the huge amount of renewable energy may need to be stored at the original generation locations and eventually wasted due to surplus renewable production.
-As technology of wireless energy transfer keeps advancing, the overall efficiency will improve.
+As the technology of wireless energy transfer advances, the overall efficiency will improve.
 Fig. \ref{fig:changeT} studies the impact of the allowed time period.
 With $T \leq 1$ hour, the transferred energy is very small as most of the EVs carrying the energy have not reached the destination.
-With larger $T$, more transferred energy and energy loss occur.
+With a larger $T$, more transferred energy and energy loss occur.
 The gap between transferred energy and energy loss grows with $T$ showing that the energy transfer is more efficient in a longer time period.
 Fig. \ref{fig:changew} illustrates the impact of the packet size.
 More energy will reach the destination and more energy is also lost when a larger amount of energy can be (dis)charged each time.
 A larger packet size leads to a higher efficiency as more energy can be transmitted than lost.
 Finally, Fig. \ref{fig:changePen} shows that the transferred energy and energy loss grow linearly with the EV penetration rate.
+The penetration rate affects the number of EVs providing the service only.
+The more EVs available, the more energy can be transferred.
+At the same time, the more frequent charging and discharging events result in higher energy loss.
+So both lines have similar slopes.